Lutherie instructionI am currently only offering french polishing instruction, as I have a fairly long wait list for my custom made guitars.

 I teach French polishing at Lee Valley Tools in Victoria, B.C. two or three times a year.
 A friend who works there asked me to start teaching there, and the classes have been really popular.
 It seems as though many people want to learn how to french polish, not just guitar makers.
 I've had boatbuilders, furniture makers, piano restorers, luthiers, and many others take this class.

-The next class will likely be in late 2018 or early 2019.
+The next class will likely be in the fall of 2019.
 It’s a good class if you want to learn the basic principles of how to French polish.
 You can bring in your unfinished guitar, or one that needs touch up and I’ll teach you how to work on it.

 Cost: $70 approx. Number of students in class: max 10